Health Benefits of Natto: The Japanese Secret to Longevity

 • Gout: Natto is a soybean product high in purines, which can exacerbate gout symptoms.

 • On antihypertensive medication: Nattokinase can enhance the effects of blood pressure medications, potentially leading to excessively low blood pressure.
 Therefore, it is advisable to avoid eating natto concurrently with these medications.
-Individuals taking blood pressure medication should consult their primary care physician before consumption.
+Individuals taking blood pressure medication should consult their primary care physicians before consumption.

 Having learned about the Japanese secret to longevity—natto—consider incorporating it into your diet if you wish to combat aging and prevent blood clots.
-Feel free to share this article with anyone who might find it beneficial.

 Kuo-pin Wu is the superintendent of Taiwan Xinyitang Heart Clinic.
 In 2008, he started to study traditional Chinese medicine and obtained a bachelor’s degree from China Medical University in Taiwan.